 As anyone who dons spectacles quickly realizes, wearing a mask can cause your lenses to fog.
-Every time you breathe, the warm air you exhale travels into the mask, then up and over your lenses.
-Because the lenses are cooler, fog forms.
+Every time you breathe, the warm air you exhale travels into the mask, then up and out, onto your lenses.
+Because the lenses are cooler, fog forms inside.

 Fortunately, the following fixes can prevent this annoyance.